gfurtadoalmeida/study-assembly-x64/notes.md

 2. Pop nonvolatile/preserve registers from stack.
 3. Pop RBP from the stack.
 4. Call _vzeroupper_ in case any 256 bits register (YMM) was used.

+### Returning a Struct by Value

+When returning a struct by value, RCX will contain a pointer to a temporary buffer allocated to the struct and all parameters will be shifted one register to the right.

+The first three arguments will be passed using registers RDX/XMM1, R8/XMM2, and R9/XMM3.
+Any remaining arguments are passed on the stack.

+Beware that the buffer allocated **IS NOT** necessarily the final memory location.

+This type of return is slow because Visual C++ will allocate a variable to hold the intermediate value (temporary buffer) and then will move it to a final memory location.

+Responsibilities:

+* Caller: allocate the temporary buffer and store the pointer on RCX prior calling a function that returns struct by value.
+* Called: copy RCX to RAX prior returning.